Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 ## Investigating

-### Definitions

-First, some terminology:

-* What is **contiguous** information?

-Yada yada ...

-* What is truth with **illuminating context**?

-Yada yada ...

-* How is truth distinct from **opinions** and **rumors**?

-Yada yada ...Yada yada ...

-And also ... how does the Mist fit into all of this...?
+When the stakes are relatively safe, you may initiate an Investation roll explicitly, or the GM may rule that a player "triggers" it automatically — simply by exploring or asking questions about the world.

 ### Controlled, aka Just a Routine Search

-When the stakes are relatively safe, you may initiate an Investation roll explicitly, or the GM may rule that a player "triggers" it automatically — simply by exploring or asking questions about the world.

-**When you Investigate your surroundings in a Controlled position,** the GM makes a Fortune Roll.
-They may include an **optional 1 bonus die** based on your character's background or any favorable context.
+**When you Investigate your surroundings in a Controlled position,** the GM makes a **1d6** Fortune Roll.
+They may include an optional **1 extra die** based on your character's background or any favorable context.
+This roll may be made in secret, but the default is out in the open.
 No matter what, you **always** learn something new:

-* **1-3:** Surface details. _(You learn **everything** hidden wherever your character is actively investigating now.)_
+* **1-3:** Surface details.
-* **4-5:** Surface details, **and** you get a hint about where to look next.
+* **4-5:** Surface details.
 * **6:** **More truth**, with illuminating context.

+Surface details include learning **everything** that might be hidden in the general area where your character is investigating.
+Consider the following scene in a fancy CEO's office, for example:

+  * _The GM knows that an envelope is taped to the underside of the CEO's computer desk.
+A character searching through files inside of the desk should always find that envelope.
+This player succeeds in finding the important clue even on a roll of 1 and even though the player never specified looking underneath the desk._

+  _In the same office, perhaps a different character decided to search the bookshelf on the other side of the room, first.
+On 1-3, this investigator would not find the envelope and would instead learn some short details about the books they find.
+On a 4-5, however, the GM would give a hint about checking the desk.
+On a 6, the GM might throw in a sticky note with the computer password, depending on how quickly they want the investigation to proceed._

 After this initial roll, let the GM know if you want to push for more information.
 They may offer more details, without another roll, in exchange for **1 Stress**.
 By default, spending Stress is the preferred method of obtaining core clues _(the really big "aha" moments that drive the story forward)_ while avoiding additional rolls.